mellaskowski/resume_site/README.md

-# MEL Portfolio Website
+# Mel Portfolio Website

-A modern, responsive portfolio website showcasing professional work and skills.
+Hey, I'm Mel, welcome to my portfolio website showcasing professional work, experience and skills.
 Built with HTML5, CSS3, and vanilla JavaScript for optimal performance and accessibility.

 ## 🌟 Features

 - **Responsive Design**: Optimized for all screen sizes from mobile to desktop